-On several occasions, Greek Deputy Foreign Minister Papandreou said that Greece would block the EU's eastward expansion if Cyprus were not accepted because it is divided.
+On several occasions, then Greek Deputy Foreign Minister George Papandreou said that Greece would block the EU's eastward expansion (to Poland and the Baltic countries) if Cyprus were not accepted because it is divided.
 On November 10, 1998, the EU began accession negotiations with Cyprus.
-On July 10, 1999, Greek Alternate Foreign Minister Kranidiotis said that Greece would not object to Turkey's EU membership candidacy if assured that Cyprus's accession would go ahead even without a solution.
-Turkey rejected linkage between the Cyprus issue and its candidacy.
+On July 10, 1999, Greek Alternate Foreign Minister Yiannos Kranidiotis said that Greece would not object to Turkey's EU membership candidacy if assured that Cyprus's accession would go ahead even without a solution.
 The EU Helsinki summit's conclusions on December 10, 1999, said, "If no settlement has been achieved by the completion of accession negotiations, the ... decision on accession will be made without the above (i.e., a settlement) being a precondition.
 In this the Council will take account of all relevant factors."
 The summit also affirmed Turkey's EU candidacy.

 In December 2002, the EU concluded accession talks with Cyprus.
 At the same time, the EU and NATO agreed on EU use of NATO assets, stipulating that Cyprus will not take part in EU military operations conducted using NATO assets once it becomes an EU member because it is not a member of NATO nor of NATO's Partnership for Peace.
 Since Cyprus became an EU member in 2004, however, the EU has said that it could not restrict Cyprus's participation in cooperation with NATO.
-Turkey has insisted on the 2002 accord and vetoed Cyprus's participation in strategic discussions of issues such as terrorism, preventing such talks from taking place.
-EU-NATO talks concerning EU peace missions using NATO assets do occur.
+Turkey has vetoed Cyprus's participation in the EU's strategic discussions with NATO on issues such as terrorism, referencing the 2002 accord, which detrimentally affected efforts to advance EU-NATO cooperation.
+On June 19, 2006, Under Secretary of Defense Eric Edelman said that, due to "flexibility" shown by the Turks in recent months, the Cyprus issue was no longer holding up any crucial EU-NATO cooperation.